 Involving securities offered, allotted or to be allotted to existing or former directors or employees or to financial brokers by:

-an issuer which has its registered office in an EU state, provided that a document is made available containing information about the number and nature of the securities and the reasons for and details of the offer;
+an issuer which has its registered office in an EU country, provided that a document is made available containing information about the number and nature of the securities and the reasons for and details of the offer;

 an issuer which has its registered office in a non-EU country, provided that the issuer has securities admitted to trading on a regulated market;

-an issuer which has its registered office in a third country with securities admitted to trading on a market of a third country, provided that adequate information and the document indicated above are made available (in a language at least customary in the sphere of international finance), and the EU Commission has adopted an equivalence decision regarding the third country market concerned.
+an issuer which has its registered office in a third country with securities admitted to trading on a market of a third country, provided that adequate information and the document indicated above are made available (in a language at least customary in the sphere of international finance), and the European Commission has adopted an equivalence decision regarding the third country market concerned.

 A registration document containing information about the issuer.